 As an Author, Who Owns My Copyright?

 If you’re an author, you may ask what you have to do to own the copyright.
-The quick and dirty answer is nothing: the minute you type or write something down that is original, by U.S. law (and the laws of most countries around the world), you have complete control of the copyright unless you chose to give it away through a contractual agreement.
-Ever since new laws were passed in 1989 in the United States, even if your work is already published and you don’t have a copyright notice in it, you still have the copyright.
+The quick and dirty answer is nothing: the minute you type or write something down that is original, by US law (and the laws of most countries around the world), you own the copyright unless you have chosen to sell or give it away through a contractual agreement.
+Ever since 1989 in the United States, even if your work is already published and you don’t have a copyright notice in it, you still have the copyright (unless you have sold or given it away).
 For more information, you can peruse the U.S. Copyright Office website.
 The copyright law very much favors content creators—maybe a bit too much, but that’s a political situation outside the scope of this material.

 The Copyright Notice